 - Your payment history, which accounts for 35% of your credit score.

-- Your credit utilization, the percentage of your credit limit that you’re actively borrowing, which determines 30% of your credit score.
+- Your credit utilization, which is the percentage of your credit limit that you’re actively borrowing.
+Remember, your credit utilization determines 30% of your credit score.

 - The length of your credit history, which determines 15% of your credit score.